-The carrying of firearms by members while off-duty is governed by both the Oklahoma Self-Defense Act and as authorized by the Chief of Police.
+The carrying of firearms by members while off-duty is governed by both the Oklahoma Self-Defense Act and by the Chief of Police.

-The Chief of Police may rescind his/her authorization should circumstances dictate (e.g., administrative leave).
+The Chief of Police may rescind the Chief of Police's authorization should circumstances dictate (e.g., administrative leave).
 Members who choose to carry a firearm while off-duty, based on their position as officers, will be required to meet the following guidelines (21 O.S. § 1289.23):

-- (a) While not wearing a department uniform, the member shall carry his/her official department badge, identification card/Commission Card and Council on Law Enforcement Education and Training (CLEET) Certification Card at all times. - (b) A personally owned firearm shall be used, carried and inspected in accordance with the Personally Owned Duty Firearms requirements in this policy. - 1.
-The purchase of the personally owned firearm and ammunition shall be the responsibility of the member. - (c) The firearm shall be carried concealed at all times and in such a manner as to prevent unintentional cocking, discharge or loss of physical control. - (d) It will be the responsibility of the member to submit the firearm to the Rangemaster for inspection prior to being personally carried.
-Thereafter the firearm shall be subject to periodic inspection by the Rangemaster. - (e) Prior to carrying any off-duty firearm, the member shall demonstrate to the Rangemaster that he/she is proficient in handling and firing the firearm and that it will be carried in a safe manner. - (f) The member will successfully qualify with the firearm prior to it being carried. - (g) Members shall provide written notice of the make, model, color, serial number and caliber of the firearm to the Rangemaster, who will maintain a list of the information to be forwarded to CLEET. - (h) If a member desires to use more than one firearm while off-duty, he/she may do so, as long as all requirements set forth in this policy for each firearm are met. - (i) Members shall only carry department-authorized ammunition. - (j) When armed, officers shall carry their badges and Bartlesville Police Department identification card/Commission Card under circumstances requiring possession of such identification.
+- (a) While not wearing a department uniform, the member shall carry the member's official department badge, identification card/Commission Card, and Council on Law Enforcement Education and Training (CLEET) Certification Card at all times. - (b) A personally owned firearm shall be used, carried, and inspected in accordance with the Personally Owned Duty Firearms requirements in this policy. - 1.
+The purchase of the personally owned firearm and ammunition shall be the responsibility of the member. - (c) The firearm shall be carried concealed at all times and in such a manner as to prevent unintentional cocking, discharge, or loss of physical control.

+- (d) It will be the responsibility of the member to submit the firearm to the Rangemaster for inspection prior to being personally carried.
+Thereafter the firearm shall be subject to periodic inspection by the Rangemaster. - (e) Prior to carrying any off-duty firearm, the member shall demonstrate to the Rangemaster that the member is proficient in handling and firing the firearm and that it will be carried in a safe manner. - (f) The member will successfully qualify with the firearm prior to it being carried. - (g) Members shall provide written notice of the make, model, color, serial number, and caliber of the firearm to the Rangemaster, who will maintain a list of the information. - (h) If a member desires to use more than one firearm while off-duty, the member may do so, as long as all requirements set forth in this policy for each firearm are met. - (i) Members shall only carry department-authorized ammunition.